-I visited South Dakota, relying only on the city's name, Hot Springs, which are scattered all over the United States.
+I traveled to South Dakota, relying only on the name "hot springs," which are scattered all over the United States.

-It is the State with the rocky mountain on which the faces of presidents have been carved.
+It's the state with the mountains where the faces of presidents are carved.

-Mount Rushmore, where the huge faces of four presidents are carved into the rocky mountain.
+Mount Rushmore, where the faces of four presidents are carved into the rocky mountain.

-Hot Springs is located at the southern end of Black Hills, which includes Mount Rushmore, a sacred site for the indigenous people.
+Hot Springs, SD is located at the southern end of the Black Hills, including Mount Rushmore, which was considered sacred by the indigenous people.

-The hot springs enjoyed by the Indians became a popular tourist resource for whites as early as the late 19th century.
+The hot springs enjoyed by the American Indians became a popular tourist resource for whites as early as the late 19th century.

-On winter mornings, as you can see, the entire river of hot water flowing through the old city is filled with fantastic steam.
+On winter mornings, as you can see here, the entire river of warm water flowing through the old town was filled with fantastic steam.

-It is a city so full of charm that it is hard to believe that today it is a little bit desolate.
+The town was full of charm that it is hard to believe that it was deserted now.

 You can also visit Kidney Springs Park.

-Drinking hot spring water is an important aspect of the time when a hot spring was part of the medical practice.
+Drinking hot spring water is an important aspect of the era when hot springs were part of medical treatment.